iliashevrin/summer-school-tutorials/spec-stats.md

 			  job.setTrace(TraceInfo.ALL);
 			  break;
    ```
 6. Open the `plugin.xml` configuration file.
 This is an XML file that contains meta data on all the jobs, and how they are displayed inside a right click menu.
-Add the following XML content:
+Add the following XML content in the editor view section, in the explorer view section, or both:
    ```xml
       <action
         id="tau.smlab.syntech.statsAction"